Following bailout, Moody’s downgrades Russia’s No. 2 bank

 On Friday, VTB announced the completion of what it said was the largest syndicated loan agreement in Eastern Europe’s history to cover the acquisition of its additional stake in Bank of Moscow.

 VTB said a $3.13 billion three-year credit would be sourced from nearly 30 global financial institutions including Bank of America Merill Lynch along with Asian and European giants.

 Its Deputy Chairman Herbert Moos called the loan “an inspiring achievement” for the lender.

 The Bank of Moscow has a strong consumer banking network and access to cash flows from Russian utilities payments that made it a prime target for VTB.

 But its assets also included a city property empire that unravelled with the construction industry collapse that followed the 2008 global recession.

 The size of the bailout far outweighed analyst expectations and prompted Standard and Poor’s ratings agency earlier this week to keep VTB on its CreditWatch list of institutions facing imminent downgrades.

 S&P said the entire episode raised red flags for Russia’s banking sector as a whole.

 “In our opinion, the recent events surrounding (Bank of Moscow) illustrate lingering asset quality problems from the 2009 recession and gaps in the supervision of large financial institutions in Russia,” S&P noted.

-Regulators such as Alexei Kudrin -- the Russian finance minister who stepped down as VTB board chairman this year -- have come under some criticism for not raising alarm about the Bank of Moscow earlier.
+Regulators such as Kudrin — seen as a hawkish finance minister who stepped down as VTB board chairman this year — have come under some criticism for not raising the alarm about the Bank of Moscow earlier.